How to convert MapInfo to Shapefile (MIF/MID to SHP)

 Introduction

 This tutorial will show you how to convert MapInfo MIF/MID (*.mif or *.mid) data to Esri Shapefile (*.shp) using FME.
-Our source data contains area features representing the parks.
+Our source data includes area features that represent the parks.
 Each park has an attribute called NeighborhoodName.
-Using FME, we will create a separate shapefile containing all of the parks for each unique neighborhood, and in doing so we will discover just how easy it is to split data into separate files based on an attribute value.
-For more information on splitting up data into separate files see the article Fanout.
+Using FME, we will create a separate shapefile containing all of the parks for each unique neighborhood, and in doing so, we will discover just how easy it is to split data into separate files based on an attribute value.
+For more information on splitting data into separate files, see the article Fanout | How to Separate Features Based on an Attribute.

 Video